jacoborus/wiretree/README.md

 // => 'This is a module'

-// load and add a wiretree plugin (module with dependencies) tree.load( './plugin.js', 'result' );
+// load and add a wiretree plugin tree.load( './plugin.js', 'result' );

 // get a resolved a module (this resolves its dependencies too)